dxgraphs/aqua-subgraph/README.md

 The subgraph listens for events from three fixed contracts; they are deployed once:

 1. `MesaFactory`
-2. `AuctionLauncher`
+2. `SaleLauncher`
 3. `MesaFactory`

 **Dynamic Contracts**

-These contracts are deployed from the factory for every new auction.
-Their address is resolved from `Event.address` and compared against `MesaFactory.allAuctions` array.
-If the address does not belong to Mesa's auction, the handler does an early exit:
+These contracts are deployed from the factory for every new sale.
+Their address is resolved from `Event.address` and compared against `MesaFactory.allSales` array.
+If the address does not belong to Mesa's sale, the handler exits:

-1. `EasyAuction`
+1. `FairSale`
-2. `FixedPriceAuction`
+2. `FixedPriceSale`

 ## Contracts